wcmoody/cvblog/_posts/2016-12-30-holiday-hack-challenge-writeup.markdown

 ![Santa's Business Card](/assets/images/holidayhack2016/santas_business_card_logo.png)

-We are asked a couples that this clue will lead up to answer:
+We are asked a couple initial questions that this clue will lead us to the answers:

 ```
 And that, Dear Reader, is where you get involved.
 Take a close look at Santa's Business card.
 You can also inspect the crime scene by entering the Dosis home here.
 Based on your analysis, please answer the following questions: